CireTheBoos/project/README.md

 - Memory management using VMA.
 - dynamic rendering (I don't know well render passes).

-Just a basic renderer for now, with premises of dynamic mesh management.
+Just a basic renderer for now, with premises of dynamic mesh edit.